Sir John Seton (letter writer): Sir John Seton of the French King's Guard

 John Seton, the letter writer, was a Lieutenant of the French Royal Guard, the Gardes Écossaises.
 There were three John Setons answering this description.

 The Earl of Eglinton had a cousin, John Seton, the younger son of William Seton of Kylesmure, who is said to have served in France with Colonel Hepburn.

 Another cousin, John Seton, was a younger son of John Seton and Isabel Balfour of Carriston, at Star in Fife, and a grandson of George Seton, 6th Lord Seton.
 He married a daughter of the Comte de Bourbon (perhaps a daughter of Charles, Count of Soissons).
 Their only child was a daughter, who married the Hepburn laird of "Adinston" (possibly Hadddington) in East Lothian, a relative of the soldier John Hepburn.

-Another Scottish soldier of the Thirty Years' War, Alexander Seaton, may have been his brother.
+Another Scottish soldier of the Thirty Years' War, Alexander Seaton, may have been the brother of the letter writer.

 Sir John Seton of Gargunnock

+According to Edward Dunbar Dunbar, the letter writer was John Seton of Gargunnock, the husband of Margaret Hamilton of Elieston (Illieston House), the widow of John Stewart of Methven.
+Dunbar published a letter to Sir Robert Gordon signed "Johan Seton" and dated London 6 June 1636, mentioning a Polish ambassador in London.
+Seton's brother (possibly Alexander) had approached the ambassador seeking employment.
+Lord Herries would bring the letter to Robert Gordon.
+Seton by courtesy calls Gordon his father.

 In July 1638 a Sir John Seton was in London and was asked by Sir Henry Bruce if he would serve in Scotland for Charles I against the Covenanters in the Bishop's War, he replied he would fight for the king but not in his own country, "where his life was".
 The historian Steve Murdoch notes that this Seton was a Colonel in the Swedish army.

 Sir John Seton of Carchunoth had brought 1,200 Scottish recruits from the Dutch Republic to Bohemia in 1619.
 Seton was the military governor of Třeboň in Bohemia in 1620, while Henry Bruce commanded Mikulov in Moravia.
 The governor of Hagelburg (in 1638), Colonel Thomas Thomson, another officer of the Gardes Écossaises, later partnered with John Clerk of Penicuik and bought soft furnishings in Paris for the Earl of Lothian.

 "Carchunoth" was Gargunnock in Stirlingshire.
 The commander in Bohemia was a member of the Seton of Touch branch of the family, and a more distant cousin of the Earl of Eglinton than the son of the lairds of Carriston or Kylesmure.
 Two Colonels, James Seton of Gargunnock (in Swedish service) and his brother John Seton or Seaton are recorded in this period.
 Thomas Urquhart mentions these brothers in The Jewel, calling both "James".